koomited/rainfall-prediction/README.md

 ## Overview
 In this project, I am trying to implemente a production ready project using MLOps best practices.
 We focus on prediction the rainfall using AfriClimate Sensor data in South Africa (Limpopo)

+This project is completely setup and run on an AWS EC2 linux machine.
+Youc can use this [video](https://www.youtube.com/watch?v=1ykg4YmbFVA&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK) to setup your remote machine create your postgres database for artifact registory and your S3 bucket.
 ## Workflows

 1. Update config.yaml